J-Segers/pong/README.md

-My attempt at recreating pong.
+My attempt at recreating pong with react and javascript.